nextest-rs/nextest/site/src/docs/design/architecture/runner-loop.md

 ### Double-spawning processes

 On Unix platforms, when spawning a child process, nextest does not directly spawn the child.
-Instead, it spawns a copy of itself, which then spawns the process using `exec`.
+Instead, it [spawns a copy of itself], which then spawns the process using `exec`.

+[spawns a copy of itself]: https://docs.rs/nextest-runner/latest/nextest_runner/double_spawn/index.html

 This double-spawn approach works around a gnarly race with `SIGTSTP` handling.
 If a child process receives `SIGTSTP` at exactly the wrong time (a window of